-We explain what the electric water heater reset button does, how to reset it, and where you will find it on your water heater.
+We explain what the reset button does, how to access it, and when you should call a professional for help.

 Key Takeaways